Student Success Stories - Nicky - Starting Fresh in France

 “I realised I was so focused on getting it right, I missed what was right in front of me.”

-That insight changed how she approached conversation too.
+That insight changed everything about how she approached French conversation from that point forward.
 “I stopped trying to script everything in my head,” she said.
 “Now I try to stay present and just respond.”
 For Nicky, that was the real beginning of French conversation—not just French preparation.

 Every Monday evening, Nicky joins her regular French Room group.
 “It feels like a circle of friends now,” she says.
-The group shares laughs, lessons, and the kinds of moments that turn learners into a friendship group.
+The group shares laughs, lessons and the kinds of moments that naturally turns it into a friendship group.

 She talks about her travels around France in her camping car, the neighbours who now drop in for coffee, and the golf club she’s joined and become part of.
 These aren’t just updates.
 They’re stories—told in French—with confidence and warmth.